Disaster2life/icon-applier-linux/README.md

 # icon-applier-linux
-Application to allow for easy application of icon pack on Linux (WIP)
+Application to allow for easy application of icon pack on Linux.

+(WIP)

-A Shell Script with Zenity for a easy to use program to help apply icon packs in a Linux envirnoment
+A Shell Script with Zenity for a easy to use program to help apply icon packs in a Linux envirnoment.